wahahaha999/finra-short-tracker/RENDER_DEPLOYMENT_GUIDE.md

 - **Updates**: Push to GitHub to auto-deploy updates
 - **Custom domains**: Available on paid plans

 **Congratulations!
-Your FINRA project is now deployed professionally! 🎊**
+Your Dark Pool Intel project is now deployed professionally! 🎊**